-To the North of the Classicoms, and on either side of the Assembly Hall, are two open spaces or quadra gles.
+To the North of the Clasrooms, and on either side of the Assembly Hall, are two open spaces or quadragases.

-To the left of that quadrangle which lies between the Chapel and the Classrooms will be seen the Music Rooms, while to the right of the other quadrangle is the building which contains the Swimming Bath, Changing Rooms and Gymnasium.
+To the left of that quadrangle which lies between the Chapel on the Classrooms will be seen the Music Rooms, while to the right of the other quadrangle is the building which contains the Swimming Bath, Changing Rooms and Gymnasium.